chirstius/DBXDocsSample/Content Access Guide/Code Sample 3 - Shared Folder Audit/README.md

         folder_members.extend(result.users)
 ```

 This will collect all member information for each shared folder in the `folder_members` variable.
-Now we can begin filtering for external entities in our folder membership…
+Now we can begin filtering for external entities in our folder membership:

 ```python
 for user in folder_members: